wso2/docs-ei/en/micro-integrator/docs/references/connectors/ceridiandayforce-connector/ceridiandayforce-connector-config.md

 [Ceridian Dayforce HCM](https://www.ceridian.com/products/dayforce),
 which lets you store your human capital information and retrieve them back when needed.

-To use the Dayforce cloud service, you must have an [Dayforce HCM](https://www.dayforcehcm.com) account.
+To use the Dayforce cloud service, you must have a [Dayforce HCM](https://www.dayforcehcm.com) account.
 To test the REST API of dayforce we will use a Dayforce developer acount which is free and lets us access a developer Dayforce instance.